Add extra support to your bladder from the inside

 Note: The term pessary can be confusing

-Because these devices to reduce bladder leakage sit inside the vagina they are termed a “pessary” but they should not be confused with a tradional pessary used for supporting Pelvic Organ Prolapse (POP).
+Because these devices to reduce bladder leakage sit inside the vagina they are termed a “pessary” but they should not be confused with a traditonal pessary used for supporting Pelvic Organ Prolapse (POP).

-A guide to devices to reduce stress urinary incontinence
+A guide to pessary devices to reduce stress urinary incontinence

 Each company markets their own product and may use more than one distributor.
 Here is my personal “quick guide” to what’s out there at the moment, apologies if it has already changed again by the time you read this!
 Please do let me know if I have missed something out, you find a new supplier, have comments or you would like to share your experiences with other readers?:

-£26.99 for a normal vaginal pessary starter set from www.stressnomore.com [use promotion code SUPPORTEDMUMS at checkout for a 15% discount].
+£26.99 for a starter set from www.stressnomore.com * use promotion code SUPPORTEDMUMS at checkout for a 15% discount

 These are quite new on the market.
 There are no clinical trials listed.